Alamofire/Alamofire/Documentation/Usage.md

 Response caching is handled on the system framework level by [`URLCache`](https://developer.apple.com/reference/foundation/urlcache).
 It provides a composite in-memory and on-disk cache and lets you manipulate the sizes of both the in-memory and on-disk portions.

 > By default, Alamofire leverages the `URLCache.shared` instance.
-In order to customize the `URLCache` instance used, see the [Session Manager Configurations](AdvancedUsage.md#session-manager) section.
+In order to customize the `URLCache` instance used, see the [Session Configuration](AdvancedUsage.md#session-manager) section.

 ### Authentication